TheSomix/SistemiOperativi-Unical-Tracce-Svolte/README.md

 ## To non-italian readers
-I apologize if you can't probably understand what is wrote above this section, but this repo is about an exam of an italian university so it's main target are italian-speaking students who study there.
-Comments inside the code will be therefore written in italian too.
+I apologize if you probably can't read the other sections above, but this repository is all about an exam of an italian university, therefore it's main target are italian-speaking students who study there.
+For the same reason, comments inside the code will be written in italian as well.
-I hope you will find something interesting out of that anyway!